vibe-io/cdk-extensions/src/glue-tables/README.md

 the CDK module, but with additional features included.

-The patterns here extend the Glue constructs in the **cdk-extensions/glue** module to ensure all defaults follow best practices, and utilize most secure settings. and
+The patterns here extend the Glue constructs in the **cdk-extensions/glue** module to ensure all defaults follow best practices, and utilize most secure settings.

 To import and use this module within your CDK project: